Cloufield/GWASTutorial/12_fine_mapping/README.md

 ## Introduction

-Fine-mapping : Fine-mapping aims to identfiy the causal variant(s) within a locus for a disease, given the evidence of the significant association of the locus (or genomic region) in GWAS of a disease.
+Fine-mapping : Fine-mapping aims to identify the causal variant(s) within a locus for a disease, given the evidence of the significant association of the locus (or genomic region) in GWAS of a disease.

 Fine-mapping using individual data is usually performed by fitting the multiple linear regression model: